natural-transformation/sbtix/README.md

 When you run `sbtix genNix` / `genComposition`, the plugin orchestrates three steps:

 1. **Collect dependencies:** Sbtix walks your sbt build, resolves everything with Coursier (using your resolvers + credentials), and emits a locked `repo.nix`.
 Private repositories keep their own namespace (e.g. `nix-private-demo`) so you can see where each artifact originates.
 2. **Generate the composition:** The plugin renders `default.nix` from a shared template.
-That template sets up sandbox-safe caches, writes the sbtix plugin into a local Ivy repo so sbt can run offline, invokes `sbt compile`/`stage`, and copies every `*/target/universal/stage` tree into `$out`.
+That template sets up sandbox-safe caches, writes the sbtix plugin into a local Ivy repo by copying it from the Nix store so sbt can run offline, invokes `sbt compile`/`stage`, and copies every `*/target/universal/stage` tree into `$out`.
 If no staged binaries exist the build fails loudly, which means `nix-build` produces the same runnable outputs that `sbt stage` would.
 3. **Consume from Nix:** The generated `default.nix` can be used as-is, or you can call the helpers in `plugin/nix-exprs/sbtix.nix` (`buildSbtProgram`, `buildSbtLibrary`, etc.) if you need a different layout.
 Either way, the derivation reads the locked `repo.nix` files and the staged application copied in step 2, so builds are reproducible and network-free.

 This pipeline keeps your sbt workflow fast (dependency metadata is cached) while ensuring the Nix derivation is always in sync with what the sbt plugin produces.